 — Although there are 5 types of people that are not cremated.
 These are children, pregnant women, a holy man, someone with leprosy and someone who died from a snake bite.
 In these cases, the bodies are simply placed into the river covered in fabric and left for the river to consume.
 Which I did witness on my trip.

-Walking along the crazy Varanasi ghats there are things that will make you smile, cringe, cry and laugh… Just like this ‘holy bin’, ladies toilets and guest house that you probably wouldn’t want to stay in.
+Walking along the intense Varanasi ghats there are things that will make you smile, cry and laugh… Just like this ‘holy bin’ (with a hole in the bottom), lady’s toilets and guest house that you probably wouldn’t want to stay in.

-The sunrise cruise is peaceful, calm and relaxing; with people washing their clothes, bathing in the water and drinking some while they’re at it… On the contrary, the sunset cruise is utterly chaotic, with thousands of people in their boats lining the river bank to view the daily Hindu ceremony.
+The sunrise cruise is peaceful, calm and relaxing; with people washing their clothes, bathing in the water and doing their religious practices.
+On the contrary, the sunset cruise is utterly chaotic, with thousands of people in their boats lining the river bank to view the daily Hindu ceremony.
 With men hopping over hundreds of boats, selling masala chai and delicious roasted chickpeas… It’s something you can’t miss!

-But it is a place that will make you realise how great your life is.
-How to appreciate the beauty in other cultures and religions, and how to immerse yourself in a life other than your own.
+But it is a place that will teach you to appreciate the beauty in other cultures and religions, and how to immerse yourself in life other than your own.
 You can’t come here and walk around being squeamish, you’ll want to leave after the first minute.
 You need to take travel however it is thrown your way, and this is a perfect example.

-Throughout the 3 days that I was here, I didn’t witness any other tourists (Let’s be real, I didn’t encounter any throughout the entire trip, apart from in one hotel) so it became very evident that people will stare at you, take photos of you and videos of you on their phones… But contrary to popular belief, they are just admiring your beauty like you are admiring them – and don’t worry, you’ll know the point when it gets too much!
+Throughout the 3 days that I was here, I didn’t witness any other tourists (Let’s be real, I didn’t encounter any throughout the entire trip, apart from in one hotel) so it became very evident that people will stare at you, take photos and videos of you on their phones… But contrary to popular belief, they are just admiring your beauty like you are admiring theirs ⏤ and don’t worry, you’ll know the point when it gets too much!

-You need to be respectful of their religion; photographs of burning bodies are not appreciated, which is why there are none on this blog.
-Trust me though, I saw some.. and so will you on your visit too!
+You need to be respectful of their religion; photographs of cremation ceremonies are not appreciated, which is why there are none on this blog.
+Trust me though, I saw some… And so will you on your visit too!

-I have never felt anything like I did when being apart of the ceremonies and the culture of Varanasi, and I don’t think I ever will.
+I have never felt anything like I did when witnessing the ceremonies and the culture of Varanasi, and I don’t think I ever will.